 A relaxing massage incorporating the forehead, back of neck, top of spine, jaw and eye areas is a great preventative measure to reduce tension headaches.11

 After the onset of a headache, massage can really help too.
 You can do this anywhere and it costs nothing.
 Use firm pressure and simply hold your fingers in place, moving to a gentle circular motion if your pain allows.

 For the rest of us, be assured you can do it yourself, or get a partner, family member or friend to help

 According to the National Headache Foundation, those with migraine headache generally prefer cold packs.
-Sufferers with tension-type or muscle contraction headaches may prefer warm packs.
-16
+Sufferers with tension-type or muscle contraction headaches may prefer warm packs.18

 A microwaveable cloth rice bag can be placed across the forehead or the back of the neck, depending on where the source of the pain is.
 These generally shouldn’t be heated for more than 30 seconds, to avoid them getting too hot and burning the skin.

 Ice wrapped in a flannel or small towel can be applied to the forehead or back of the neck, ideally while lying down to avoid it falling off.